janosch314/GWFish/docs/source/explanation/temporal_truncation.md

 This is an optimistic choice, since it amounts to assuming that the system at hand will merge precisely at the end of the mission's lifetime.

+This correction is not required for Earth-based detectors, since they are necessarily constrained to $f \gtrsim 1 \text{Hz}$, and even the lightest compact objects will not take more than a few days to merge from those frequencies, which is much shorter than any sensible mission duration.

+Non-CBC sources do not respect these considerations, but at the moment `GWFish` does not offer strong support for them.

 ## `max_frequency` details

 This [parameter](parameter-definitions-units) allows one to truncate the waveform at a specific upper frequency.